droonga/drnbench/README.md

-# drnbench
+# Drnbench

+## Description

-Generic benchmark tool for HTTP servers, mainly droonga
+Drnbench is a benchmark tool for Droonga.

+It may be used for other HTTP servers.

 ## License